 Jesus then qualified to be the king by overcoming Satan the Devil.
-But, in order to be Savior, He had to be able to withstand sin from the greatest kind of temptation.
+But in order to be Savior, He had to be able to withstand sin from the greatest kind of temptation.
 Luke then presents it from that standpoint.
-One is Savior; the other is King.
+One as Savior; the other as King.

 Do you know how many verses Mark presents to us of this?
 Only two.
 John gives none, because it was outside of their purpose as a Servant and as God.
 Both Matthew and Luke show Him overcoming the temptation and then He was prepared to preach the Kingdom of God.
 The preaching in Matthew and in Luke begins immediately after He successfully overcame the temptation to either worship Satan or to give in to sin.
 Now He is prepared to preach.
 Each one approached it from a different point of view.
 It is the same event, but with a different emphasis.

 Let us look at the Sermon on the Mount in Matthew 5, 6, and 7.
 The Sermon on the Mount does not even appear in Mark or John.
 Here is one of the greatest discourses in all the history of man and it does not even appear in those books.
 It does not because it did not fit their purpose.